inofficialamanjha/SWE-Placement-Preparation/README.md

 # DATA STRUCTURES ALGORITHM LEARNING

 - Step I : Read Let us C
-- Step II : Fuly follow and complete one of the above C++ Course
+- Step II : Fully follow and complete ( With Assignments ) one of the above C++ Course
 - Step III : Complete Left-Over topics from GeeksForGeeks and Youtube, Refer the **Programming Syllabus**.

 **Course Recommendations**